rdhss/EatLah-vue/README.md

 <h1 align="center">
-  RipeBites
+  EatLah
 </h1>

 ## Description

-RipeBites is webapp that allows customers to order food from restaurants, cafes, and other food establishments and have it delivered directly to their doorstep
+EatLah is webapp that allows customers to order food from restaurants, cafes, and other food establishments and have it delivered directly to their doorstep

 ## Built With

-- [Next.js]
+- [Vue.js]
 - [Tailwindcss]
+- [axios]

 ## Demo
 <div align="center">
   <img alt="Logo" src="./src/assets/eatlah-1.png" />
 </div>

 <div align="center">